What was the eligibility criteria for a Bounce Back Loan?

 State-funded primary or secondary schools

-We are not offering Bounce Back Loans to Trusts, Clubs, Societies and Charities.
+Bounce Back Loans were not offered to Trusts, Clubs, Societies and Charities.

-Bounce Back Loans are for businesses impacted by Coronavirus (COVID-19), who need to borrow from £2,000 up to £50,000 (up to a maximum of 25% of the business’ annual turnover).
-To apply there is a simple form to complete.
-There are no forward-looking tests of business viability or complex eligibility criteria to meet.
+Bounce Back Loans were offered from 4 May 2020 to 31 March 2021 for businesses impacted by Coronavirus (COVID-19), who needed to borrow from £2,000 up to £50,000 (up to a maximum of 25% of the business’ annual turnover).
+There were no forward-looking tests of business viability or complex eligibility criteria to be met.

-A 6-year fixed-term loan with no early repayment fees or charges and no arrangement fee;
+BBL’s had a 6-year fixed-term with the option to extend up to 10 years, no early repayment fees or charges and no arrangement fee;

-For the first 12 months you won’t pay any interest and you won’t need to make any repayments;
+For the first 12 months the interest was met by the Government through a Business Interruption Payment and borrowers were not required to make any repayments;

-After the first 12 months until the end of your loan term a fixed interest rate of 2.5% per annum applies and you will need to repay your loan (the amount you borrowed plus the interest) over 60 monthly repayments;
+After the first 12 months until the end of the loan term a fixed interest rate of 2.5% per annum applied;

-The Government provides a 100% debt guarantee to lenders on these loans, but you remain responsible for repaying your loan.
+The Government provided a 100% debt guarantee to lenders on these loans, but borrowers remain responsible for repaying their loan.

 Further information can be found in this guide to Bounce Back Loans produced by UK Finance - an industry body who represent the finance industry.